Ownership of Arsenal F.C. & W.F.C.: Overview

-Arsenal Holdings plc, operates as a non-quoted public limited company, whose ownership is considerably different from that of other football clubs.
+Arsenal Holdings plc, operates as an unlisted public limited company, whose ownership is considerably different from that of other football clubs.
 Only 62,217 shares in Arsenal have been issued, and they are not traded on a public exchange such as the FTSE or AIM; instead, they are traded relatively infrequently on NEX Exchange (AFC), a specialist market.
 The 2011 takeover bid by Stan Kroenke put the club's market capitalisation value at £731m.

 Arsenal Holdings plc wholly owns twelve subsidiary companies, covering the group's activities.
 These include Arsenal Football Club plc (the football club itself), Arsenal (Emirates Stadium) Limited (which develops and owns Arsenal's Emirates Stadium), Arsenal Stadium Management Company (which manages the stadium on matchdays), and Arsenal Overseas Ltd (which manages retail operations).
 Other subsidiaries deal with property development on the site of Arsenal's former stadium at Highbury and the associated property holding and financing.